 For this very special edition of celebrity style reconstructed, we break down the personal style of America’s favorite personal finance advisor, the amazing Suze Orman.

-From her love of a good jacket to her stylish and easy to take care of short hair-do, Suze’s style reflects her bright personality and the realities of being a financial advisor to millions, without drowning herself in traditional banking blue.
+From her love of a good jacket to her stylish and easy short hair-do, Suze’s style reflects her bright personality and the realities of being a financial advisor to millions, without drowning herself in traditional banking blue.
 While we want our financial peeps to be fiscally prudent, Suze shows that as financial person, you don’t have to carry that prudence over to your wardrobe.

-Here’s how to get Suze Orman’s style
+How to dupe Suze Orman’s clothes and style

-The Suze Orman Jacket Strategy
+The Suze Orman jacket strategy

 Suze’s love of jackets is well documented (Saturday Night Live’s Kristen Wiig does a HILARIOUS send up of Suze and her love of a good jacket).
 Jokes aside, Suze’s strategy of focusing on colorful tops and simple bottoms is great for those who either don’t like to shop or find styling themselves each morning to be one step above getting a root canal.

-Now I’m pretty sure that the bronze shaw collar jacket wasn’t exactly budget, but as you can see Suze is working it on the red carpet, at a photoshoot (color change due to photo editing), at the Human Rights Campaign’s Annual Dinner in 2008, and on the red carpet as one of TIME Magazine’s 100 most influential people
+Now I’m pretty sure that the bronze shaw collar jacket wasn’t exactly budget, but as you can see Suze is working it on the red carpet, at a photoshoot (color change due to photo editing), at the Human Rights Campaign’s Annual Dinner in 2008, and on the red carpet as one of TIME Magazine’s 100 most influential people.